 Consider a RLC circuit in which resistor, inductor and capacitor are connected in series across a voltage supply.
 This series RLC circuit has a distinguishing property of resonating at a specific frequency called resonant frequency.

 In this circuit containing inductor and capacitor, the energy is stored in two different ways.

-• When a current flows in a inductor ,energy is stored in magnetic field.
+- When a current flows in an inductor, energy gets stored in magnetic field.

-• When a capacitor is charged, energy is stored in electric field.
+- When a capacitor is charged, energy gets stored in static electric field.